 Popular occasions to offer Chocolate in China

-Marriage becoming an omnipresent social pressure in China, chocolate is considered a good present for the invited in the marriage.
+Marriage becoming an omnipresent social pressure in China, chocolate is considered a good present for the invited to the marriage.

 Tip 3.
 E-commerce platforms are great channels to sell your chocolates in China

 A breeze to export products to China?
 An experienced businessman would not swear it.
-Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost and the products getting quarantined beforehand.
+Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost, and the products get quarantined beforehand.